 United Way of Central Iowa's strategic focus for beyond 2020 introduces the new way our organization will establish standards, set goals, and measure progress in the community.
 UNITED to THRIVE will guide every strategic decision as United Way of Central Iowa aims to unite central Iowans to foster a thriving community – one that is equitable, engaged, and empowered.

-The five elements of a thriving community are interconnected areas of focus United Way of Central Iowa uses to create strategies and set goals to improve the lives of every person in our community.
+The 5 Elements of a Thriving Community are interconnected areas of focus United Way of Central Iowa uses to create strategies and set goals to improve the lives of every person in our community.

 Central Iowans live in stable, healthy places with essential supports they need to thrive.

 Central Iowa children start out healthy and ready to learn.

 Central Iowa youth are academically successful and have a plan for their future.

 Central Iowans have sufficient income and opportunities to build wealth.

 Equity is the intentional inclusion of everyone in society.

 Equity is achieved when systemic, institutional, and historical barriers that are based on race, gender, sexual orientation, and other identities are dismantled and no longer predict socioeconomic, education and health outcomes.

 Addressing inequities and disparities has always been an important focus of our work.
 United to Thrive emphasizes equity as a very intentional priority and will use an equity lens as a key component to inform our strategic and resource investment decisions.
 Equity considerations will be a fundamental part of our strategy development and evaluation across the 5 Elements of a Thriving Community, as well as other aspects of our work.